miércoles, 29 de junio de 2011

 y al firme roble lo hace temblar como una flor.

-That afternoon I was an unbreakable oak.
+That afternoon I stood, an unbreakable oak.

-maybe you'll be happy with someone kinder
+Perhaps you’ll be happy with someone more kind.

-Without more friend than my detestable pride.
+with no friend but my detestable pride.

-And yet even your dim glow touches
+And yet your faint glow still touches

-my pale memory of having felt love
+my pale memory of having felt love,

-And yet even your heat burns me
+And yet your warmth still burns me,

-and in that glow my pride suffocates
+and in that radiance my pride suffocates,

 domingo, 10 de abril de 2011